 Pregnancy, use of birth control pills (oral contraceptives), and sexual arousal also affect the amount and appearance of the discharge.
 After menopause, estrogen levels decrease, often reducing the amount of normal discharge.

-An abnormal vaginal discharge is usually caused by vaginitis Overview of Vaginal Infections In the United States, vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
-Vaginal infections are caused by microorganisms... read more , which most often results from irritation by a chemical or from an infection.
+An abnormal vaginal discharge is usually caused by vaginitis Overview of Vaginitis (Vaginal Infection or Inflammation) Vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
+Vaginal infections are caused by infectious organisms (such as bacteria... read more , which most often results from irritation by a chemical or from an infection.

 Likely causes of a vaginal discharge depend on age.

 An infection due to bacteria from the digestive tract